Back to blog

 Non-functional requirements

-Lastly, there are the non-functional requirements, which focus on the overall quality and performance of a product or project.
+Lastly, there’s the Non-Functional Requirements Document (NFRD), which focuses on the overall quality and performance of a product or project.
 They describe how well a system can operate under certain conditions and constraints.

 For a software product, this could include maintaining speed with thousands of users at once, bolstering security to protect against potential hacks, or guaranteeing accessibility for those with disabilities.